suyu-emu/suyu-v0.0.4/README.md

 A lot of fake Torzu websites have popped up.
 These are not mine. **This project will not have a clearnet website for the foreseeable future!**
 I highly advice against downloading anything from these websites, specially if their intention is clearly to make money through advertisements.

-## Move away from Codeberg

-As requested by Codeberg staff, **I have removed the Codeberg mirror repository**.
-[The new mirror repository is on NotABug](https://notabug.org/litucks/torzu).

 ## Limited public development

 I feel like working publicly on this has taken away the fun.
 You may not understand, but it's quite stressful to have the public eye on a project.